bitnami/containers/README.md

 >       If you edit this repo please run the sync workflow manually providing:
 >        - how many commits you added into the `shift` parameter.
 >        - the container you affected into the `container` parameter.

+> If the latest commit has been done directly in this repository and not all the containers have that commit, the sync will fail because the commit won't be found in upstream and the shift won't be the same for all the containers